 Perspective | Protecting women, a partisan divider.
-Ain’t that America.
+Ain’t that America?

 “To get involved,” she said.
 “To not allow this to happen, starting with the Washington football team, throughout the entire country at the workplace.
 For every female that has experienced this that we can hopefully prevent for tomorrow.”

-Anything can be under Congress’s purview if they want it to be.
-In 2005, this same committee, known as the House Committee on Oversight and Government Reform, held hearings about steroids in baseball.
-Then, a member deemed the hearing was vital to address “important questions for baseball, its fans, and the nation.”
-The issue of sexual harassment and workplace misconduct — with a high-profile NFL franchise front and center — deserves the same oversight.
+Anything can be under Congress’s purview if lawmakers want it to be.
+In 2005, this same committee, known as the House Committee on Oversight and Government Reform, held hearings about steroid use in baseball.
+Then, a member deemed the hearing was vital to address “important questions for baseball, its fans and the nation.”
+The issues of sexual harassment and workplace misconduct — with a high-profile NFL franchise front and center — deserve the same oversight.

 By holding the NFL and its franchise in Washington accountable, Congress could go a long way in setting a standard against all the rich and untouchable bosses who think they can wield their power against employees, especially women.
 But as Thursday’s hearing showed, not even this can yank the curtain closed, just for a moment, on our nation’s political theater.